-Hypothesis Two stated that victims from the monogamous family setting will differ significantly with victims from a polygamous family setting on PTSD.
+The hypothesis Two stated that victims from monogamous family setting will differ significantly with victims from polygamous family setting on PTSD.
 Table 2 above showed that victims from a monogamous family setting scored mean higher than those from a polygamous family setting, (Monogamous (X) = 23.20, Polygamous (X) = 22.13).
-However, the observed difference in the mean failure to reach a significant level at t(53)=.57, P>.05, therefore hypothesis two is rejected.
+However, the observed difference in the mean failed to reach significant level at t(53)=.57, P>.05, therefore hypothesis two is rejected.